sanctumos/installer/docs/docs-on-installer-criteria.md

 # Sanctum Installation Layout — Canonical Plan (Aug 2025)

 This is the **single source of truth** for how a Sanctum install is laid out on disk and how components interact.
-It reflects our decisions in this thread: **one global venv for all agents**, **per-module SQLite DBs**, and an **optional control plane**.
+It reflects our decisions in this thread: **one global venv for all components**, **per-module SQLite DBs**, and an **optional control plane**.
 SMCP stays independent.

 ---